4d/docs/docs/ORDA/ordaClasses.md

 ## onHttpGet keyword

-Use the `onHttpGet` keyword to declare functions that can be called through [custom HTTP requests].
+Use the `onHttpGet` keyword to declare functions that can be called through custom HTTP requests using the `GET` method.
 The `onHttpGet` keyword is available with:

 - ORDA Data model class functions
 - [Singletons class functions](../Concepts/classes.md#singleton-classes)